One key element to make any party a success

 Can you think of certain people you know who always seem to show their guests a good time?
 Is there one invitation you will jump through hoops to accept, because you are sure you’ll have fun at their house?
 What is it about these people that makes them successful entertainers?
 Is it the food?
 The drinks?
 The atmosphere?
 The conversation?
 A combination of all of these things?

 For me, it is the fact that I know I will feel welcome in their home.
 Part of making people feel welcome can certainly include everything listed above, but it really doesn’t have to be perfect.
 You don’t have to have the BEST food, or the FINEST drinks, or the BIGGEST, FANCIEST, CLEANEST house, and you don’t even have to be the most ENTERTAINING conversationalist.
 None of that is necessary to be a good host, although all of it can help.
 Sometimes a completely impromptu gathering where you know the host had no time to prepare in any way can still be a great time.
 It’s all about making people feel welcome.

-There are many ways to make people feel welcome in your home.
+There are many ways to make people feel comfortable in your home.
 I am reminded of a story my mother-in-law once told me about a friend of hers who was always welcoming.
 This friend had a ladder and a bucket in the house almost every time my MIL visited her.
 The ladder would often be in different rooms.
 After a few visits, my MIL asked her friend what project she was working on, which would explain the moving ladder.
 Her friend said, “Well, I’ll tell you a secret.
 Nothing.
-I just move the ladder and bucket around so it looks like I’m working on something.
+I just move the ladder and bucket around the house, so it looks like I’m working on some big project.
 That way people don’t expect my house to be spotless, because they assume I’m in the middle of home improvements!”